istio/istio.io/content/en/docs/ops/best-practices/security/index.md

 The `DENY-with-negative-matching` pattern is to use the `DENY` action only with **negative** matching fields (e.g. `notPaths`, `notValues`) and do not use any of the **positive** matching fields (e.g. `paths`, `values`).

-For example, the authorization policy below uses the `ALLOW-with-positive-matching` pattern to allow requests at path `/public`:
+For example, the authorization policy below uses the `ALLOW-with-positive-matching` pattern to allow requests to path `/public`:

 {{< text yaml >}}
 apiVersion: security.istio.io/v1beta1